 Within College we distribute an SEN Information list that details the SEND needs of all students for whom that applies.
-This includes students with an EHCP.
+This includes students who are classified as SEN Support or have an EHCP.
 This is updated regularly and shared with staff.